Ballad of a White Cow

-Ballad of a White Cow (قصیده گاو سفید, romanized: Ghasideyeh gave sefid) is a 2020 Iranian drama film co-directed by Behtash Sanaeeha and Maryam Moqadam, and co-written by Sanaeeha, Moqadam, and Mehrdad Kouroshniya.
+Ballad of a White Cow (قصیده گاو سفید, romanized: Ghasideyeh gave sefid), released as Le pardon in France (Forgiveness), is a 2020 Iranian drama film co-directed by Behtash Sanaeeha and Maryam Moqadam, and co-written by Sanaeeha, Moqadam, and Mehrdad Kouroshniya.

-The film had its worldwide premiere at the 38th Fajr Film Festival.
-It also showed at 71st Berlin International Film Festival in March 2021.
-This film was also nominated for New Talent Award at the Hong Kong Asian Film Festival 2021.
+The film had its worldwide premiere at the 38th Fajr Film Festival, and was screened at the 71st Berlin International Film Festival in March 2021.

 Plot

 Mina's life is turned upside down when she learns that her husband was innocent of the crime for which he was executed.